18 Must-Have Negotiation Skills For Procurement Professionals

 • Negotiate and award the contract

-The procurement process, of course, should be done efficiently because unlike private companies, the government is using hard-earned taxpayer’s money for the procurement of products and/or services.
 Therefore, the department handling the whole purchasing process should make sure that the supplies are in good condition and that the supplies are paid for at a good price.
 This is why most public procurements often start with the bidding of different prospect suppliers.

-The Differencesbetween Commercial Procurement and Public Procurement
+The Differences Between Commercial Procurement and Public Procurement

 1. Budget

-Considering public procurement is typically driven by government entities, there are limitations to the flexibility in their spending and methods of funding.
 It is more typical for the public sector’s limitations to arise in the sense of earmarked money.
-Meaning, public procurement budgets are more likely to be delegated preemptively and tougher to alter their course of distribution.
+Meaning, that public procurement budgets are more likely to be delegated preemptively and tougher to alter their course of distribution.

 As for the private sector, there is much more room for flexibility and agility within budgeting.